5jt/dyalog-cookbook/manuscript/08_handlingErrors.md

    MyLogger.Log'Source: ',fullfilepath
    (rc target files)←GetFiles fullfilepath leanpub-start-insert
-   {⍵:⍎'. ⍝ Deliberate error (INI flag "ForceError")'}Config.ForceError
+   {~⍵:r←⍬ ⋄ 'Deliberate error (INI flag "ForceError"'⎕SIGNAL 11}ForceError
 leanpub-end-insert
 ...
 ~~~

-The dfns `{⍵:.}` uses a guard to execute a full stop if `⍵` is true and do nothing at all otherwise.
-In order to test error trapping we don't even need to create and execute a new EXE; instead we just set `ForceError←1` and then call `#.MyApp.StartFromCmdLine` from within the WS:
+The dfns `{~⍵:r←⍬ ⋄ ...` uses a guard to signal an error in case `⍵` is true and does nothing at all but return a shy result otherwise.
+In order to test error trapping we don't even need to create and execute a new EXE; instead we just set `ForceError` to 1 and then call `#.MyApp.StartFromCmdLine` from within the WS:

 ~~~
       #.MyApp.StartFromCmdLine 'Z:\texts\ulysses.txt'